botre/anki-decks/src/databases.md

 Procedural code that is automatically executed in response to certain events on a particular table or view in a database.

+## Row-security

+Row-security is a security feature which allows users to give access to a sub-set of data in their table to others.